Brath: Setting

 In the world of Hann Jinn, emperor Quintillius Aurelius Galba Rex rules his empire with an iron will.
-The lands of the empire stretch from the deserts of Bythium to the cold wastes of the Tandar Steppe.
+The lands of the empire stretched from the deserts of Bythium to the cold wastes of the Tandar Steppe.
 His legions march the lands to enforce his will, taxing the citizens beyond their ability to yield, enforcing his glory and the glory of his great capital city.
 Yet one land and one people remain beyond the grasp of the emperor, the clans of the Urelanders.

-Brath tells the story of the Urelanders, brought together in an uneasy alliance by the war chief Brath Mac Garen, in their struggle against the ever-growing empire of the emperor Quintillius Aurelius Galba Rex.
+Brath narrates the tale of the Urelanders, who were assembled under the direction of the war chief Brath Mac Garen in an uneasy alliance, as they struggle against the ever-expanding reign of the emperor Quintillius Aurelius Galba Rex.

 Collected editions

 The series has been collected in a number of trade paperbacks: